Hello lovely moms!!

 Save your money.
 You are going to need loads of it as they grow.

 And if your child is anything less than one year old.
-Please, please do not buy anything except for books.
+Please, please do not buy anything except for books and some music toys.

 Everything they see around in this world is new to them and they are going to be fascinated by every small detail this world has to offer them.
 Be it a paper windmill or the pages of the calendar on the wall ruffled by the ceiling fan.